What’s The Best Hemp CBD For Dogs?

 - CBD has been linked to the effective treatment of Alzheimer’s disease.

-Dog owners also need to be wary of a company making marketing statements or label claims of their hemp-CBD product being ‘certified organic’.
+Pet owners also need to be wary of a company making marketing statements or label claims of their organic hemp CBD oils product being ‘certified organic’.
 The requirements for USDA organic certification are rigorous and the application time is consuming, so the cost to gain USDA Certified Organic status could easily be more than a manufacturer is willing to pay (but that doesn’t stop them from making false assertions about their products be organic).

 Mislabeled Product Ingredients

 The problem of mislabeling CBD products is rampant.
-A study reported in the Journal of the American Medical Association indicated that more than two-thirds of CBD products tested by researchers (69% of 85 products audited) had an incorrect amount of CBD and/or THC on the product label–And there is no way for consumers to know the difference.
+A study reported in the Journal of the American Medical Association indicated that more than two-thirds of CBD products tested by researchers (69% of 85 products audited) had an incorrect amount of CBD and/or THC on the product label.

 In 2017, a broader analysis of 84 products from 31 companies found that 43% contained more CBD than was indicated on the label and that 26% contained less CBD than was indicated on the label; additionally, THC was found in 18 out of the 84 samples even though none of the labels indicated that the products contained any amounts of THC.